ZoeBijl/Gaysper/README.md

 ## File formats

 The repository includes PNG and SVG exports which have both been optimised.
 You can find the original artwork in the included Sketch file.

-## Credits

-All credits for the original Gaysper image go to [Baiiley](https://www.redbubble.com/es/people/baiiley/collections/447573-emojis).